durdiev15/GPU-accelerated-FFT-code-for-phase-field-simulation-of-spinodal-decomposition/README.md

 ## License

 This code is released under the MIT License.
-See the  LICENSE  file for more details.
+See the  <a href="https://github.com/durdiev15/GPU-accelerated-FFT-code-for-phase-field-simulation-of-spinodal-decomposition/blob/main/LICENSE">LICENSE</a>  file for more details.